 NOTE: Third-party agencies specializing in workplace violence and harassment may be called in to investigate.

-• All revisions to the program to prevent any future recurrences of the reported incident will be given to the J.H.S.C.
+All revisions to the program to prevent any future recurrences of the reported incident will be given to the J.H.S.C. or Health and Safety Representatives.

-Information about a Person with a History of Domestic Violent Behavior
+Information about a Person with a History of Domestic Violent Behaviour